Team & Advisors

 In 2001, Lauri moved to London with her husband and two young children, Giovanna and Nicolo.
 Lauri spent the first few years in the UK having fun with "Gio" and "Nic" and traveled extensively around Europe and parts of Africa.
 Beginning in 2006, Lauri then joined PressChoice, a boutique market research firm based in London, that provides intelligence to the financial services industry.
 As Director of Research, Lauri spent nearly 10 years developing and leading projects that evaluated how the media perceived large financial institutions.
 Her clients included Fidelity Investments, HSBC, Lloyds Bank, and Scottish Windows.

 Lauri is also the originator and co-producer of the Share Cookbook, a hardcover "coffee table" book to benefit Women for Women International.
 Meryl Streep wrote the foreword for the publication, which has sold nearly 65,000 copies.
 Artists and humanitarians, including Paul McCartney, Nelson Mandela, Annie Lennox, and Emma Thompson contributed recipes for the book.
 The development of the book took Lauri to places like Rwanda, Kosovo and Bosnia.
 In these post-conflict countries, she met women whose lives had been transformed by the opportunity to work and develop the skills that provide them a path to-self reliance.
 Through these experiences, Lauri became aware of the global talent for producing well-designed, sustainable products.

 Lauri is a graduate of the Middlebury Institute of International Studies in Monterey, California and attended PUC in Rio de Janeiro, Brazil.

-Today, she resides in Los Gatos, California with her husband and her two teenage children.
+Today, she resides in Los Gatos, California with her husband, Paul.

 Brita Fernandez Schmidt